Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Introduction

+Regarding \textbf{indirect attack}, we provide general framework of adversarial attack in multivariate time series (see Section~\ref{sec:adv_attack}).
+Then, we devise a deterministic attack (see Section~\ref{sec:det}) to the state-of-the-art probabilistic multivariate forecasting model.
+The attack changes the model's prediction on the target time series via adversely perturbing a subset of other time series.
+This is achieved via formulating the perturbation as solution of an optimization task with packing constraints.

+Regarding \textbf{sparse attack}, we develop a non-deterministic attack (see Section~\ref{sec:prob}) that adversely perturbs a stochastic subset of time series related to the target time series, which makes the attack less perceptible.
+This is achieved via a stochastic and continuous relaxation of the above packing constraint which are shown (see Section~\ref{sec:exp}) to be more effective than the deterministic attack in certain cases.
+Moreover, unlike deterministic attack, its differentiability makes it suitable to be directly integrated as part of a differentiable defense mechanism that can be optimized via gradient descent in an end-to-end fashion, as discussed later in \cref{sec:minimax}.

-{\bf 3.} Finally, we propose two defense mechanisms.
-On the one hand, we adopt randomized smoothing technique~\citep{cohen2019certified,li2019certified} to our setting.
-On the other hand, we devise a defense mechanism (Section~\ref{subsec:minimax}) based on the differentiable formulation of the probabilistic attack above.
-Our defense is generated as the optimal solution to a mini-max optimization task which minimizes the maximum expected damage caused by the probabilistic attacker that continually updates the generation of its adverse perturbation in response to the model updates.
-We also show the non-trivial effectiveness of our proposed defense against the aforementioned attacks (Section~\ref{sec:exp}).
+Regarding \textbf{robust defense}, we propose two defense mechanisms.
+First, we adapt randomized smoothing to the new multivariate forecasting setup with robust certificate.
+Second, we devise a defense mechanism (see Section~\ref{sec:minimax}) via solving a mini-max optimization task which minimizes the maximum expected damage caused by the probabilistic attack that continually updates the generation of its adverse perturbations in response to the model updates.
+Their effectiveness are demonstrated across extensive experiments in Section~\ref{sec:exp}.

+Furthermore, our experiments in \cref{subsec:transfer} demonstrate that attacks designed for univariate cases cannot be reused as an effective attack to multivariate forecasting models, which highlights the importance and novelty of our studies.
+The code to reproduce our experiments results can be found at \url{https://github.com/awslabs/gluonts/tree/dev/src/gluonts/nursery/robust-mts-attack}.